 With the addition of a new kitchen, the space is highly suitable for large family gatherings.
 The new structure was designed to not detract from the existing space––but to seamlessly transition from old to new.
 With thoughtful selection of finishes and materials, the designers were conscious of the overall aesthetic of modern seaside living.

 This small powder room off of the entryway features an accent wall outfitted with carved stone tiles in a wave pattern.
 A pedestal sink makes the most of the small space while opening up the room visually.

-This small neutral powder room off of the entryway features an accent wall outfitted with carved stone tiles in a wave pattern.
-Various levels of lighting accentuate the texture further in the transitional space.
+This small transitional powder room off of the entryway features an accent wall outfitted with carved stone tiles in a wave pattern.
+Various levels of lighting accentuate the texture further, filling the neutral space with personality.

 This stylish girl's neutral transitional bedroom features an addition of trellis wallpaper and simple woven rugs.
 Additional accents include a honeycomb unit and single wall shelf for displaying books and knickknacks.
 The space also includes a ton of personality with framed pieces of the girls' personal artwork.

 Custom draperies are banded at the leading edge in geometric gold, a nice contrast to ocean-hued walls in this transitional home office.
 A shagreen leather desk with nail-head trim pairs with a painted Chippendale chair, creating a workspace that feels more like fun.
 A painterly pillow in the desk chair inspired the room’s colorful palette.